camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

              camunda:expression="${myBean.doWork()}" />
 ```

-For more information about expression language as delegation code please see the corresponding
+For more information about expression language as delegation code, please see the corresponding
 [section]({{< relref "user-guide/process-engine/expression-language.md#use-expression-language-as-delegation-code" >}})
 of the [User Guide]({{< relref "user-guide/index.md" >}}).